Haiisu/Nitrex/README.md

 ## 💜

-Reminder, this program is not a real discord nitro generator, it is not used to generate discord nitro codes.
-It was intended as a joke and can also be used to hide malware.
+Reminder, this program is not a real discord nitro generator, it is useless.
+It was designed as a joke and can also be used to hide malware.